of Servings: 12 cupcakes

 Lemonade Buttercream Frosting

-1 stick butter or stick margarine* (at room temperature)
+1 stick butter (contains milk) or dairy-free stick margarine* (at room temperature)

 1/2 lemon, zest and juice